element-hq/ess-starter-edition-core/README.md

 *N.B.
 This guide assumes that you are using the `element-onprem` namespace for deploying Element.
 You can call it whatever you want and if it doesn't exist yet, you can create it with: `kubectl create ns element-onprem`.*

 Now we need to load secrets into kubernetes so that the deployment can access them.
-If you built your own CRD from scratch, you will need to follow our Element Deployment CRD documentation.
+If you built your own custom resource from scratch, you will need to follow our Element Deployment CRD documentation.

 Here is a basic python script to build the secrets you need to get started: